MichaelGrupp/evo/README.md

 ***Python package for the evaluation of odometry and SLAM***

-This packages provides executables and a small library for handling and evaluating the trajectory output of odometry and SLAM algorithms.
+This packages provides executables and a small library for handling, evaluating and comparing the trajectory output of odometry and SLAM algorithms.

 Supported trajectory formats: